gis-survey/MobileSurveyor/README.md

 This application will use a map created with the [Mapbox-Android-SDK](https://github.com/mapbox/mapbox-android-sdk).
 Offline tiles will be used to allow surveying even if a connection is lost, and to speed up tile loading.
 The tiles are created using [OpenStreetMap](http://www.openstreetmap.org/) data and styled using [Mapbox OSM Bright](https://github.com/mapbox/osm-bright) quickstart.

-The user can drop a pin manually to identify the location or search for a location using an address geocoded with [Metro's RLIS REST API](http://gis.oregonmetro.gov/rlisapi/default.htm).
+The user can drop a pin manually to identify the location or search for a location using an address ~~geocoded with [Metro's RLIS REST API](http://gis.oregonmetro.gov/rlisapi/default.htm)~~.
 Once the location has been saved the user will submit and the coordinates are returned back to [ODK](www.opendatakit.org) and saved with the survey.